 A kid wants to be an interpreter first and then a foreign correspondent.
 She realizes she doesn’t like to be in the spotlight and graduates from university with a degree in translation.
 This seems reasonably straightforward.

 But a translator, they say, must bring along curiosity.
 Not just curiosity, actually, but a thirst for knowledge of almost any kind.
 If you’re in for a little journey take my professional development as an example:

 But there’s no future in the arts.
 Now, let’s leave aside whether languages are much more promising, but still, I made a decision.
 Since then, my thirst for knowledge is quenched naturally and stimulated anew by my day-to-day work.

-Along with professional experience comes respect for the material and at the same time you realise what really drives you, you discover the subjects that never bore you.
+Along with professional experience comes profound respect for the material you’re working with and at the same time you realise what really drives you, you discover the subjects that never bore you.
 Never ever.
 When while researching terminology, idiomatic style and background information I noticed that I had to remind myself that my job is not to study, but to translate, I knew I was heading in the right direction.